Apple AR/VR headset to arrive in 2022 followed by futuristic smart contact lenses (report)

 The 2025 Apple AR glasses are also expected to feature micro OLED displays, and according to Kuo, will offer a see-through AR experience.
 We can imagine it beaming maps and messages into the user's field of vision, with the glasses being controlled through an iPhone.

 As for the smart contact lenses?
-Apparently, Kuo says it will usher in the ear of "invisible computing."
+Apparently, Kuo says it will usher in the era of "invisible computing."
 Not much more was said, but Minority Report definitely comes to mind.

 VR headsets have already hit mainstream thanks to the Oculus Quest 2, giving us next-gen experiences from VR exercising to VR dating.
 Apple is clearly looking to jump on that bandwagon and wants to get its foot in the door for AR contact lenses if what Kuo states is true.